Financial Samurai

 Do Not Leave Retirement to Chance

-When it comes to investing, hope is definitely not a strategy.
-You’ve got to be methodical in your contribution and your analysis.
-You may think you’re investing according to your risk tolerance, but there’s a good chance that what you think and how you invest are inconsistent.
+However, there's a good chance that what you think and how you invest are inconsistent.
 You might also think you have a much higher allocation in one asset class, but in reality, you’re under-allocated.
 You’ll never know until you check.

 Financial freedom is not a guarantee.
-But we can take some relatively simple steps to massively increase our chances of getting there before we’re too old, sick, or tired to try.
-Analyze your investments every quarter with Personal Capital, the best free financial tool on the internet.
-Not only will you get a better understanding of the way you invest, you’ll also discover more about your WHY.
+But we can take some relatively simple steps to massively increase our chances of getting there before we're too old, sick, or tired to try.
+Analyze your investments every quarter with Empower, the best free financial tool on the internet.
+Not only will you get a better understanding of the way you invest, you'll also discover more about your WHY.

 Personal Capital Investment analyzer